jkupferman/testerbot/README.md

 * Run testerbot `./testerbot`

 ### Is it actually doing anything?
 It's just sitting there...
-* Open `test/run` in your favorite editor in a seperate tab
+* Open `test/run` in your favorite editor in a separate tab
 * Change `1999` to `2011`
 * Hit save
 * Watch it print `testerbot: the best since 2011`